Culturally Sensitive Therapy in Ambler, PA

 You are Not Alone

 When feelings of isolation or “otherness” overwhelm you, it’s important to process the painful experiences with someone who understands, who has had significant cross-cultural experience themselves, and who respects and honors your journey.
-Genevieve Kim acknowledges that we are living in times where it does not feel safe to be seen as different.
-As the daughter of immigrant parents, and as a second generation Korean American, she is passionate about providing a safe space for people of diverse backgrounds to feel heard and empowered.
-She is well aware of the challenges in family and social dynamics as they relate to:
+Our therapists acknowledge that we are living in times where it does not feel safe to be seen as different.
+We believe in the value of every person, and are passionate about providing a safe space for people of diverse backgrounds to feel heard and empowered.
+We are well aware of the challenges in family and social dynamics as they relate to:

 - The immigrant experience

 - Trauma through generations

 - Racial and ethnic identity development

 - Children of immigrant parents finding themselves in parental roles as they mediate on their behalf due to language barriers